-A diplomate who has met all the requirements and has successfully completed the examination will receive a Hand Subspecialty Certificate issued by the Board.
-Certificates issued by the Board are valid for 10 years from the date of issuance.
+A diplomate who has successfully completed the examination, and met all the requirements, will receive a Hand Subspecialty Certificate issued by the Board.
+Certificates issued by the Board are valid for 5 years from the date of issuance.
+Printed certificates will include the issue date only - with no expiration date.
+Certification status is solely reported on the ABPS website for the public and credentialers.